Meet Ohio TeamLogic IT Franchisees Dwight & Allison Blankenship

 How did you settle on TeamLogic IT?

 Dwight: I probably looked at business opportunities, including franchises, for the last 10 years, and really didn’t find anything out there that was a good fit and something I could get passionate about.
 I subscribed to several franchise sites, which sent me emails to let me know about opportunities.
 After leaving Cisco, I started looking at those opportunities much more seriously.
-TeamLogic interested me because it was in my field of expertise, and it wasn’t as expensive to start as some of the other concepts that we thought would be viable.
+TeamLogic IT interested me because it was in my field of expertise, and it wasn’t as expensive to start as some of the other concepts that we thought would be viable.

 Allison: When he first told me about the idea of buying a franchise, I thought I was going to be sick — it was a risk.
 But as we started talking about it more and investigating it more, it really sounded like the next step.
 I was ready for a change, Dwight was ready for a change, and we did a lot of due diligence.
-We talked to over 20 franchisees in the TeamLogic network — including quite a few that were husband and wife teams.
+We talked to over 20 franchisees in the TeamLogic IT network — including quite a few that were husband and wife teams.
 They were very accommodating.
-We spent easily an hour per call with people.
+We easily spent an hour per call with people.

 Dwight: We asked everyone we talked to, if you could do it again, would you?
 And 21 out of the 22 people we talked to said yes.

 Dwight: There are some logical divisions, and there are some that are blurred.
-I probably have the more extensive B2B sales experience.
-The last 7-8 years in Channel Sales, I worked with a lot of companies like TeamLogic IT — they were my partners, people who were selling Cisco and Websense technology.
+I probably have the most extensive B2B sales experience.
+The previous 7-8 years in Channel Sales, I worked with a lot of companies like TeamLogic IT — they were my partners, people who were selling Cisco and Websense technology.
 I got to know a lot of owners and executives very well, and got to understand their thinking and how they monitored their businesses.
 That has helped me with the sales part of TeamLogic IT.

 What does your team look like?